Sir-Photch/DAB/README.md

 ## Known issues
 - playback stutters on weaker machines
-- playback quality
-- very short chimes won't play
+- chimes may be distorted upon encoding

 ## Contributing
 Kudos to you for scrolling this far!
 If you want to contribute, see [CONTRIBUTING.md](./CONTRIBUTING.md).